wbolster/plyvel/doc/api.rst

    .. py:method:: seek(target)

-      Move the iterator to teh specified `target`.
+      Move the iterator to the specified `target`.

       This moves the iterator to the the first key that sorts equal or before the specified `target` within the iterator range (`start` and `stop`).